GoodNightTea/GenOS/README.md

-# GenOS - Simple 32-bit Operating System
+# GenOS - Now a snake simulator?

 This is a minimalist bootloader and kernel system built as a graduation project.
 This includes my experience creating bootloaders, protected mode transitions, interrupt handling, and VGA text display.

-**Note:** This will not be the next ubuntu, I just want to learn how to build OS from scratch in x86 asm!
+I now just used this project as a base for creating a very small snake game.
+I just couldnt be asked to create a fully fletched OS cause thats years of work and I gotta deliver something...

 ## Features